jenda1555/Getting-and-Cleaning-Data/README.md

 ## Before running the R script
 1. Install packages "data.table" and "reshape2".
 2. Download the data source.
-3. Put run_analysis.R in folder with data and set this folder as your working directory.
+3. Put run_analysis.R in data folder "UCI HAR Dataset" and set this folder as your working directory.
 4. source("run_analysis.R") and you will get tidy_data.txt.